LOADING ...

 Bắt đầu làm bài nào

-Marchin' down O'Connell Street the Starry Plough on high
+Marchin' O'Connell Street with the Starry Plough on high

-There goes the Citizen Army with their fists in the sky
+There goes the Citizen Army their fists raised in the sky

-Leading them is a mighty man a mad rage in his eye
+them is a mighty man with a mad rage in his eye

-But to fight for the rights of the working man, the farmer too
+But to for the rights of the working man, the small farmer too

 So hold on to rifles, boys, don't give up your dreams